informalsystems/quint/examples/games/mafia_werewolf/README.md

 -   **Role:** Each player is either a `Mafia` or a `Citizen`.
 -   **LifeState:** Represents whether a player is `Alive` or `Dead`.
 -   **Phase:** The game alternates between `Day` and `Night` phases.
--   **PlayerFeatures:** The structure that stores key data about a player, including their role, life status, and whether they have voted.
+-   **PlayerFeatures:** The structure stores key data about a player, including their role, life status, and whether they have voted.

 ## Variables: